 Van Gogh Museum

-designing a new website worthy of Van Gogh’s art
+Designing a new website worthy of Van Gogh’s art

 The iconic Van Gogh Museum in Amsterdam, dedicated to displaying the works of Vincent van Gogh, is one of the most important museums in the Netherlands.
 With over 200 paintings, 400 drawings, and 700 letters by the artist, it’s the largest Van Gogh collection in the world.
 To meet the demands of the digital world, the museum has partnered with Dept for the last two years.
 Together, we have created a new visual identity for the museum and developed the Unravel Van Gogh mobile app.
 But it was time to take it up a notch and design a new website worthy of Van Gogh’s art.

 When you think of Van Gogh, colourful sceneries come to mind.
 So this was our starting point.
 We wanted the website to resonate with the user and leave an impression while, at the same time, being modest and simple in appearance.
-To kick off our design process, we started with an analysis which would enable us to make concrete recommendations for the museum’s future website.
+So, to kick off our design process, we started with an analysis which would enable us to make concrete recommendations for the museum’s future website.
 We researched the user journey and delved into any challenges they may face while browsing the current website, paying special attention to any difficulties those with a disability may encounter.

-The technique behind the brushstrokes
+Behind the brushstrokes

 The museum website not only aims to inspire and entice visitors but also educate and delight them.
 However, the old story format didn’t promote users to read the content in its entirety.
 So we updated the website’s story format by simplifying the layout while making it more snappy and interactive as the user scrolls down.
 This made the articles more appealing to read, especially for users coming from social channels.
 It also enabled editors to create and post content in a much quicker fashion.